Home Inspection: Everything You Need To Know

 A home inspection is a visual inspection of a property.
 It’s kind of like an annual check-up at the doctor.
 It’s used to make sure everything is working properly and it can be useful to spot things that might eventually become a problem.
 A home inspector looks at a number of different items and gives a professional opinion on the status.

 A home inspector’s report should highlight whether there are any problems that were visible, repairs that are needed, and potential risks that the inspector wasn’t able to see.
+Foundation and electrical issues are among things that would fail a home inspection.

 But don’t confuse a home inspection with a guarantee that a property is in good condition.
 An inspection is simply information to help a buyer make a decision about the property.